duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/21-loop/10-pid/10-pid-intro.md

 TODO: Exercise: Do this in two stages, "open-loop" and "closed-loop".
 First, a student looks at a target they’re supposed to go to, gets blindfolded, and tries to walk there.
 Then the same thing without being blindfolded.

-- Teachers draw a block diagram of an open-loop controller.
+- Teachers draw a block diagram of an closed-loop controller.
 Show the single input into the controller: the setpoint.
 Then draw the feedback loop and explain that there are now two inputs to the controller: the setpoint and the error (how far the robot is from the setpoint).

 - Teachers should make it clear that the loop works in iterations, based on the current setpoint and measurements it determines an output, then does the same process over again after some delay.